-In fact, since we began this program for non-profits just over five years ago, our Texas effort has helped these food banks reduce energy costs by 30 percent!
-And with one dollar in savings representing enough money to supply four new meals, these results are nothing short of amazing.
+Since Good Energy began this program for non-profits more than 10 years ago, our Texas effort has helped these Food Banks reduce energy costs by 30 percent!
+The results are amazing: Every dollar in savings represents enough money to supply four meals.